wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Vision.md

 For each point of Vision, your character gains an arcane possibility and 5 mana.
 Arcane possibilities can be spent to learn/advance spells in the spell tree.

 SPECIALIZED PASSIVES:
-Path of the Divine: If sparks changed by 1 or less, heal self Path of Frost: If all sparks activated, restore mana Path of Flame: When you create sparks, create a temporary one Path of Lightning: When a spark is destroyed, deal lightning damage Path of Undeath: You can accelerate or ignore decay Path of the Mind: When you activate an enemy spark, you can drain their mana Path of the Arcane: You have unlimited max sparks
-Path of Nature: At the end of the turn, restore mana for each spark type activated Path of the Sky: You can treat sparks as any type

 PASSIVES:
-Potential: Increase your mana
-Evoker: You start combats with 2 gray sparks
-Aura: Choose a spark type to always have active
-War Caster: If you attack or defend, activate all sparks

 SPECIALIZED ACTIVES:
 Primordia - Grimorium: Inscription length 10